How to Have the Ultimate Foodies’ Escape in the Margaret River Region

 Get a taste of new and coastal dining

-The region’s teeming with exceptional new restaurants, many converging around Busselton (Undalup) and the Margaret River township.
+The region’s teeming with exceptional new restaurants, many converging around Busselton / Undalup and the Margaret River township.
 In Busselton, Inara brings Levantine flavours with panache – think chicken schnitzel dusted with za’atar, roasted grape tomatoes with black garlic yoghurt and cloud-soft hummus – while gastro-pub Busselton Pavilion’s pared-back menu includes fresh focaccia with garlic butter and an elevated take on the roast chicken roll.
 Back in Margaret River, de’sendent is intimate, refined and seasonal.
 Rhum Burgundy is a great place for a post-dinner tipple – while technically a cocktail bar (try the pineapple sage white negroni sour), it also boasts a collection of more than 100 bottles of wine.

 You’re so close to one of the greatest coastlines in the world – to not dine beachside would be a crime.
 For a relaxed brunch by the shore, it’s hard to beat White Elephant Beach Café for a brekkie burger and hot latte – using beans sourced and roasted by the Margaret River Roasting Company.
 With an unrivalled location on the Busselton Jetty, The Goose is an incredible place for sunset cocktails.
 A revamped menu, centred around the kitchen’s woodfire grill, plates fresh Australian seafood with just the right amount of smoke and char.
+Any return visitors to the area will want to add ilma Beach House to their radar.
+This new destination diner in Bunker Bay has a terrace overlooking the Indian Ocean and a menu inspired by the Mediterranean.

 A gourmet event at Pair'd, a new celebration of food and wine in the Margaret River Region - Luxury Escapes